![]() deutsches Glossar |

 YARD MOVEMENT

-A movement in a yard or within yard limits for switching purposes.
+A movement in a yard or within yard limits for shunting purposes.